History of immigration to the United States: Changes in asylum criteria

-IIRIRA and illegal immigration
+Illegal immigration

 Law enforcement under IIRIRA was strengthened to restrict unlawful immigration.
 The act sought to prevent illegal immigration by expanding the number of Border Patrol agents and allowing the Attorney General to obtain resources from other federal agencies.
 Provisions were also made to improve infrastructure and barriers along the U.S. border area.
-IIRIRA also delegated law enforcement capabilities to state and local officers via 287(g) agreements.
-Illegal entry into the U.S. was made more difficult by co-operation between federal and local law enforcement, in addition to stiffening penalties for illegal entry and racketeering activities which included alien smuggling and document fraud.
+IIRIRA delegated law enforcement capabilities to state and local officers via 287(g) agreements.
+Illegal entry was made more difficult by cooperation between federal and local law enforcement, in addition to stiffening penalties for illegal entry and racketeering activities which included alien smuggling and document fraud.

 IIRIRA addressed unlawful migration already in the U.S. by enhanced tracking systems that included detecting employment eligibility and visa stay violations as well as creating counterfeit-resistant forms of identification.
-The act also established the three- and ten-year re-entry bars for immigrants who accumulated unlawful presence in the U.S. and become inadmissible upon leaving the country.
+The act established the three- and ten-year re-entry bars for immigrants who accumulated unlawful presence in the U.S. and become inadmissible upon leaving the country.

 The restructuring of law enforcement contributed to an increased number of arrests, detentions, and removals of immigrants.
 Under IIRIRA, the mandatory detention of broad groups of immigrants occurred, including those who had legal residence status but, upon removal, could have their status be removed after committing violent crimes.
 Relief and access to federal services were also redefined for immigrants as IIRIRA reiterated the 1996 Welfare Reform Act's tier system between citizens, legal immigrants, refugees, and illegal immigrants, which determined public benefits eligibility.
-In addition, IIRIRA also redefined financial self-sufficiency guidelines of sponsors who had not had to meet an income requirement to sponsor an immigrant.
+IIRIRA redefined financial self-sufficiency guidelines of sponsors who had not had to meet an income requirement to sponsor an immigrant.